Skip to main content

 The Ego Power+ is a massive 21-inch snow thrower that runs entirely on batteries, meaning you don’t need to worry about outlets, extension cords, or gas.
 It’s priced on par with gas models, even without the extra batteries and charger you’ll need to operate it.
 But if you have a long driveway and don’t want to deal with 100-plus feet of extension cords, it may be your best bet.

-Reviewers did love its performance, as it was able to clear even wet, dense snow without any trouble.
+Reviewers loved its performance, as it cleared even wet, dense snow without any trouble.
 The main hangup, as you’d expect, is battery life.
-It can operate for about 45 minutes on a single charge, but you’ll definitely want extra batteries and a charger so you can top off one battery while you’re using the other.
+It can operate for about 45 minutes on a single charge, but you’ll definitely want extra batteries and a charger so you can top off one while you use the other.

 Pros